-Some of the rainiest places on the planet are in remote areas where a person's foot never sets, but there are many settlements that suffer from a lot of rainfall every year.
+Some of the rainiest places on the planet are in remote areas where no man ever sets foot, but there are many settlements, which suffer from large amounts of rainfall every year.
 Most of these cities have a tropical climate.
-While some areas may only rain during certain seasons, others experience rainfall throughout the year.
-Here are eight of the rainiest cities around the world and as places to avoid when planning your summer vacation.
+While some areas may only experience rain during certain seasons, other places experience rainfall throughout the year.
+Here are the eight rainiest cities that are also known around the world as places to avoid when planning your summer vacation.

 Quibdo, Colombia

-Quibdo is the largest city in the Choco department, despite its population of just over 100,000.
-A staggering amount of precipitation is observed here - about 8 130 mm per year!
-Quibdo is located near the mountains in western Colombia, where there is no dry season at all.
-It's raining almost every day (304 days a year on average).
-However, in cold season(in December) drops out more precipitation drizzle, while more thunderstorms are observed in the warm season (April).
+Quibdo is the largest city in the Chocó department, despite its population of just over 100,000 people.
+There is a staggering amount of rainfall here - about 8,130 mm per year!
+Quibdo is located near the mountains, in the western part of Colombia, where there is no dry season at all.
+It is raining almost every day (304 days a year on average).
+However, in cold season(in December) falls more precipitation in the form of drizzle, while the warm season (April) sees more thunderstorms.

-The smallest amount of precipitation is recorded in March, but it still rains on average 15 days a month.
-Oddly enough, despite the large amounts of rainfall, Quibdo is often in short supply. useful water due to the lack of reliable water storage systems.
+The lowest amount of precipitation is recorded in March, but it still rains on average 15 days a month.
+Oddly enough, despite large volumes of precipitation, Quibdo often experiences a deficit healthy water due to the lack of reliable water storage systems.

 Monrovia, Liberia

-In the northwestern part of Africa is the capital of Liberia - Monrovia - with a population of more than one million people who are flooded with rain every year.
-It receives about 5,140 mm of precipitation annually!
-This figure roughly matches the number of rainy days.
-The rainy season in Monrovia runs from May to October, but June and July are the wettest.
-During this time, many roads become impassable due to holes filled with mud.
-The period from December to February is still very humid, although there are occasional showers.
+In northwestern Africa lies Liberia's capital, Monrovia, with a population of more than one million people who are drenched in rain every year.
+Approximately 5,140 mm of precipitation falls here annually!
+This figure roughly coincides with the number of rainy days.
+Monrovia's rainy season runs from May to October, but June and July are the wettest.
+At this time, many roads become impassable due to potholes filled with mud.
+The period from December to February is still very wet, although there are occasional showers.

 Hilo, Hawaii

-Despite the beautiful images of swaying palms, beaches and sunlight that can be seen on the Internet and in advertising brochures, Hawaiian Islands suffer from huge amount showers.
-Part of the island of Maui, where it is national park, mountains, sees about 3,000 mm of precipitation per year, while in other territories of the islands, all 4,000 mm are observed.
-Hilo can be called a winning city in this regard, as it rains here for 272 days throughout the year.
+Despite the beautiful images of swaying palm trees, beaches and sunlight, which can be seen on the Internet and advertising brochures, Hawaiian Islands suffer from huge amount showers.
+Part of the island of Maui, where it is located national park, mountains, sees about 3,000 mm of precipitation per year, while in other areas of the islands all 4,000 mm are observed.
+Hilo can generally be called a winning city in this regard, since it rains here on 272 days throughout the year.

 Mangalore, India

-With a population of just over 400,000 people, Mangalore is far from the most populous city in India, but at the same time it has the largest amount of rainfall, with about 3,800 mm of rainfall a year.
-It is a city located by the Arabian Sea, on the western coast of India, where the rivers Netravati and Gurupura meet.
-And although the amount of precipitation is significant here, this is by no means the most rainy place in India.
-India's northeastern state of Meghalaya is home to two of the rainiest villages in the world, with 4,600 mm of rainfall annually.
+With a population of just over 400,000 people, Mangalore is far from the most populous city in India, but at the same time it has the highest rainfall, with about 3,800 mm falling annually.
+It is a city located on the Arabian Sea, on the western coast of India, where the Netravati and Gurupura rivers meet.
+And although the amount of precipitation here is significant, it is by no means the most rainy place in India.
+The northeastern Indian state of Meghalaya is home to two of the rainiest villages in the world, receiving 4,600 mm of rainfall annually.

 Buenaventura, Colombia

-Buenaventura - one of the western cities of Colombia - is located more than 100 km south of its rainy "sister", Quibdo.
-The population of the city is over 300,000 inhabitants.
-The city is located at The Pacific, about 3000 mm of precipitation falls here every year.
-The period from January to April is the driest, while the rainiest months (September and October) the city receives more rainfall than the entire United States in a whole year.
+Buenaventura, one of the western cities of Colombia, is more than 100 km south of its rainy “sister”, Quibdo.
+The city's population is more than 300,000 inhabitants.
+The city is located at Pacific Ocean, about 3,000 mm of precipitation falls here every year.
+The period from January to April is the driest, while at the same time, in the wettest months (September and October), the city receives more rainfall than the entire United States in an entire year.

 Cayenne, French Guiana

-Cayenne - the capital of the only French-speaking state in South America - is located north of the equator and has a tropical coastal climate...
-The city is located on the shores of the Atlantic Ocean.
-It is famous not only for its cayenne pepper and rich history but also as one of the rainiest cities in South America - with 3,800 mm of rainfall every year and 212 rainy days.
-Despite the fact that residents observe rain here all year round, there are two seasons of rainfall: from December to January and from April to mid-July.
+Cayenne, the capital of the only French-speaking country in South America, is located north of the equator and has a tropical coastal climate.
+The city is located off the coast of the Atlantic Ocean.
+It is famous not only for cayenne pepper and rich history, but also as one of the rainiest cities in South America - with 3,800 mm of precipitation every year and 212 rainy days.
+Although residents experience rain throughout the year, there are two rainy seasons: from December to January and from April to mid-July.

 Belem, Brazil

-According to estimates, precipitation in the form of rain falls here in the range of 2 800 mm per year.
-And although Belém does not suffer from rainfall like other countries South America, it rains here on average 251 days a year.
-It is a port city with a population of about 143,000.
-Tucked away in the northernmost part, just below the equator, Belém is closer to a rainy city like Cayenne than to Rio de Janeiro.
+It is estimated that precipitation in the form of rain falls here in the range of 2,800 mm per year.
+And although Belem does not suffer from such downpours as other countries South America, it rains here on average 251 days a year.
+It is a port city with a population of about 143,000 people.
+Tucked away in the northernmost part, just below the equator, Belém is closer to a rainy city like Cayenne than Rio de Janeiro.

-The heavy rainfall season in Belém tends to be between December and May, while February and March are the two most rainy months a year.
+The rainy season in Belém is generally between December and May, while February and March are the two busiest rainy months per year.

 Kuala Terengganu, Malaysia

-Located north of the equator with tropical climate Malaysia is one of the rainiest countries on the planet.
-Kuala Terengganu, a city in the northwest with a population of about 285,000, suffers from 2,000 mm of rainfall from year to year.
+Located north of the equator with tropical climate, Malaysia is one of the rainiest countries on the planet.
+Kuala Terengganu, a city in the northwest with a population of about 285,000, suffers 2,000 mm of rainfall year after year.
 Modern city Kuala Terengganu experienced extreme flooding in December 2014.
-Most of precipitation is observed here from November to January, although the rest of the time the city remains hot and humid.
+Most of precipitation occurs here from November to January, although the rest of the time the city remains hot and humid.

-Now you know the cities with the most big amount rainfall, so plan your vacation wisely!
+Now you know the cities with the most big amount precipitation, so plan your vacation wisely!

 1. AIR TEMPERATURE